MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 git submodule update --init Source/Multiverso
 ```

 This puts all the required source code for a standard build onto your system.
-If you plan on making modifications to the CNTK code, you should read the information on [Developing and Testing](./Developing-and-Testing.md) in this Wiki.
+If you plan on making modifications to the CNTK code, you should read the information on [Developing and Testing](./Developing-and-Testing.md).

 The submodule Multiverso is used to enable [DataParallelASGD](./Multiple-GPUs-and-machines.md) for training.
 If you don't need DataParallelASGD support, then add the environment variable CNTK_ENABLE_ASGD and set its value to false.
 E.g. run this in a CMD prompt, and then reopen your CMD shell(s) and Visual Studio to pick up the change:
 ```